 Before joining Pew, Schroeder was a senior executive at the Office of Management and Budget (OMB), where she supervised a team that coordinated and cleared policy positions on legislation for numerous federal agencies.
 She also served as a program examiner with the Housing, Treasury, and Finance Division of OMB and as a legislative analyst handling justice and treasury policies.

-She holds a bachelors of arts from Washington and Lee University, where she majored in Public Policy, and received her MPA from Syracuse University’s Maxwell School of Citizenship and Public Affairs.
+Schroeder holds a B.A. from Washington and Lee University and received a master of public administration from Syracuse University’s Maxwell School of Citizenship and Public Affairs.

 Recent WorkView All

 No one who has recently attended college, or is a parent of someone who has, needs to be told that student loan debt is a fact of life for many these days.
 But for some former students—whether at major universities, community colleges, or another type of post-secondary institution—repaying loans can be a life-altering struggle.
 More than 40 million Americans hold student loans, and...
 Read More

 Policymakers face difficult choices about how to move our country forward and often don’t agree.
 Still, most would say that decisions about government policies should be informed by accurate data and designed to produce successful outcomes.
 That’s why Congress created The Commission on Evidence-Based Policymaking, envisioning a future in which rigorous evidence is created efficiently...
 Read More